DocsReleasesCommunityGuidesBlog

 Reminder#

-In the previous session, we have experimented with building and running several unikernels using instructions from the README.md files of the applications.
+In the previous session, we have experimented with building and running several unikernels using scripts.
 Today, we will explore the modular architecture of Unikraft, and how we can leverage that in order to setup, configure, build and run our unikernels from scratch, without the use of scripts or pre-defined configurations.

 Let's start by understanding the basic layout of the Unikraft working directory, its environment variables, as well as what the most common Unikraft specific files mean.
 We are also going to take a look at how we can build basic applications and how we can extend their functionality and support by adding ported external libraries.